GeorgesBOUM/WebDevelopmentBasics/README.md

 # WebDevelopmentBasics
-My code while learning the web development basics (html, css, javascript) with university of Michigan
+My code while learning the web development very basics (html, css, javascript) with university of Michigan.
+It is a lecture by Coleen Van Lent on Coursera.